ruby/www.ruby-lang.org/en/community/ruby-core/index.md

         $ svn diff > ruby-changes.patch

-4. Email your patch to the [Ruby-Core mailing list](/en/community/mailing-lists/) with a ChangeLog entry describing the patch.
+4. Create a ticket in the [issue tracker][10] or email your patch to the [Ruby-Core mailing list](/en/community/mailing-lists/) with a ChangeLog entry describing the patch.